 #9 Invite contributors

-Flip side of guest blogging is to invite contributors to write for your blog.
-This can be a monetary compensation or hire interns who can learn from you.
+The flipside of guest blogging is to invite contributors to write for your blog.
+This can be monetary compensation or hire interns who can learn from you.
 Since I have used the word ‘contributors’, I’ll treat them as volunteers.

 Create a page for guest blogging & optimize for ranking in search engines since many people search for “guest blogging + niche” and it can rank on the web.